mythagel/redis_vtbl/README.md

 Different sqlite database instances on (potentially) different systems with the same virtual table definition transparently share their data via redis.

-`DROP TABLE` on any of the instances individually does not remove any data. `DELETE FROM` on the other hand will remove all data from the shared store.
+`DROP TABLE` on any of the instances individually does not remove any data.
+An unconstrained `DELETE FROM` (from any instance) on the other hand will remove all data from the shared store.

 Changes to the `CREATE TABLE` definition are minimal, consisting of syntax changes to specify the virtual table module name, and configuration to connect to redis.
 Column specifications are unchanged.